scala/scala-lang/blog/_posts/2020-12-15-scala-3-crossing-the-finish-line.md

 Eventually, a new era will come, and we will have to break TASTy compatibility to move forward.
 That is when Scala 4 would come.
 Our goal is for that to happen at least 10 years from now.

 #### Where to next?
-For the Scala organisation our priority in the next month is to collect, analyze, and respond to the feedback we get from you through the [Scala 3 Developer’s Preview satisfaction survey](https://docs.google.com/forms/d/e/1FAIpQLSflVmTu9lhrtnSTh2tKAjUGrt3WvEgwlDqZg66O3EVSXd1aJg/viewform?usp=sf_link) as well as from different other platforms you may choose to share your input.
+Our priority in the next month is to collect, analyze, and respond to the feedback we get from you through the [Scala 3 Developer’s Preview satisfaction survey](https://docs.google.com/forms/d/e/1FAIpQLSflVmTu9lhrtnSTh2tKAjUGrt3WvEgwlDqZg66O3EVSXd1aJg/viewform?usp=sf_link) as well as from different other platforms you may choose to share your input.
 We thank you again for taking your time and helping Scala advance.